🚀 What’s Next.js and Why Should You Get Excited?

 }

-You’ll now see your custom hero section on the homepage!
+Refresh your browser and boom!
+Your custom hero section is now on the homepage.

 .hero {